2015 – The Beginning

 Company will perform Head in my bag at Pavilion Dance South West, Bournemouth on 1 October

-The next DANCE SIX-0 AGM will take place on 1 December at Salisbury Playhouse
+The next DANCE SIX-0 AGM will take place on 25 January 2018 at 2pm at Salisbury Playhouse

-The next Christmas sharing is booked for 13th December 2pm at Salisbury Playhouse – more details soon!
+Our next Christmas sharing is on 13 December 2pm at Salisbury Playhouse – see front page for more details.